Wing Island: Gameplay

 It is played using the gesture system in the Wii Remote.
 The player tilts the remote horizontally to turn, vertically to go up or down, and flick the Wii controller two times to the side to do a barrel-roll.
 The aircraft is indestructible and even hard crash-landings will only cause a temporary loss of control.

 In addition to flying a single plane, players are also able to fly a squadron of planes, which are controlled simultaneously, in many formations.

 Challenges include balloon popping, fire fighting, and cargo delivery.

 The game also includes multiplayer minigame elements.

 Development

 According to Hudson Soft, development on Wing Island was inspired by Nintendo's flight simulator Pilotwings, as the two share some distinct similarities.

 Reception

+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of one five, two sixes, and one five for a total of 22 out of 40.

-The game has received very poor reviews, with most on-line and magazine based reviewers giving the game under half marks.
-The game sold only 800 copies on December 2, 2006, the day of the Wii launch in Japan.
+The game sold only 800 units on December 2, 2006, the day of the Wii launch in Japan.